A beginner’s guide to stargazing

 Looking up at the sprawling night sky connects us to our world and to the universe.
 Some people use it to give a sense of perspective, and some just to enjoy feelings of wonder at the natural beauty of the stars.
 Through time, stars have been used to navigate by and inspire amazing art, and we can still use them now to give us a sense of place and inspiration in our own countries, homes and lives.

-Support our work calling for dark skies by becoming a CPRE member from as little as £3 a month (you’ll also get our award-winning magazine which often features starry stories, as well as discounts at outdoor stores in case you want to invest in those warm layers to stay toasty when stargazing!).
+Support our work calling for dark skies by becoming a CPRE member for as little as £5 a month (you’ll also get our award-winning magazine which often features starry stories, as well as discounts at outdoor stores in case you want to invest in those warm layers to stay toasty when stargazing!).